Wiki · Individual Player · Last reviewed June 25, 2026

 Pieter Abbeel

-Pieter Abbeel is a UC Berkeley computer scientist and AI robotics figure whose work links apprenticeship learning, deep reinforcement learning, robot learning, AI education, and industrial automation.
-He is associated with the Berkeley Robot Learning Lab, BAIR, Gradescope, Covariant, Berkeley Open Arms, and Amazon's robotics AI efforts.
+Pieter Abbeel is a UC Berkeley computer scientist and AI robotics figure whose work links apprenticeship learning, deep reinforcement learning, robot learning, diffusion models, AI education, industrial automation, and agentic AI.
+He is associated with the Berkeley Robot Learning Lab, BAIR, Gradescope, Covariant, Berkeley Open Arms, and Amazon's Frontier AI & Robotics work.

 Snapshot